-The Pastors/Churches Network serves as the primary communication pipeline between the President, pastors & scholars, as well as the College and local churches.
-Partners in this Network receive early knowledge of what's happening at SBIC, and first-hand access to scholarly/ministry support material.
-Through this Network, lead pastors have a special platform for direct weigh-in with the President.
-The goal is to intentionally work to better connect with two of SBIC's primary beneficiaries: actively engaged pastors and ministry enthusiastic churches.
+Facilitated through the MEH Center, the Pastors/Churches Network serves as the primary communication link between the President, pastors, scholars, the College, and local churches.
+Members of this network gain early insight into developments at SBIC and exclusive access to scholarly resources and ministry support materials.
+Through this platform, lead pastors have direct access to the President.
+The goal is to foster strong, supportive relationships with two of SBIC's key beneficiaries: engaged pastors and churches committed to ministry.